TommySerre/Evangelion-Snake-Game/README.md

 ## 🚀 <ins>**How to run**</ins>

-Install Python
+1)Install Python

-Install Pygame:
+2)Install Pygame

-pip install pygame
+3)pip install pygame

-Download or clone this repository
+4)Download or clone this repository

-Run the main Python file:
+5)Run the main Python file:

 python snake.py